brandonowens24/Movie-Recommendation-App/README.md

 To create the application, data was scraped from [TMDB API](https://developer.themoviedb.org/reference/intro/getting-started) to obtain the names of movies and television shows.
 With the desired names and ids, plot information was scraped from the [OMBD API](https://www.omdbapi.com/).
 This resulted in ~1.02 million movies and ~170k shows in my dataset.

-I then processed the information in order to get a training corpus.
+I then processed the information to get a training corpus.
 This involved dropping missing columns such as "Title", "Plot", "Genre", "Type", and "Director", dropping "Title" duplicates, filtering for origin country to be "United States" or "Japan" or the filtered original language being "English".

-I then created a column called "Description" that fused together the genre, type, director, plot, and keywords for each movie/show.
+My features were then created from a column I named "Description" that fused together the genre, type, director, plot, and keywords for each movie/show.
+The format looked something like: "A {x['Genre']} {x['Type']} directed by {x['Director']} with keywords consisting of {x['keywords']}. {x['Plot']}"`.
 This left me with ~200k movies and ~20k shows.
 I then tokenized these descriptions, lowercasing and removing punctuation.

 I tried a purely NLP approach -- no other features were encoded besides these descriptions.
-Because of the timeline on getting this project in, I didn't have the time to incorporate other features or test compared to pre-trained word embeddings.
+Because of the timeline for getting this project in, I didn't have the time to incorporate other features or test compared to pre-trained word embeddings.
 This may have been slightly problematic because it creates a bias and dependency on how well the movie's "full" plot description captures the information of the movie.
 Perhaps some movies or shows give less information to create mystery and interest and perhaps some writers are just bad at summarization tasks.